shrinerb/shrine-gridfs/README.md

 ## Inspiration

-This gem has been inspired by [refile-gridfs].
+This gem was inspired by [refile-gridfs].

 ## License